jseguillon/jenkraft/README.md

 ## Start

 Launch python2 `python` then type `execfile('jenkraft.py')`.
 You can do this on your pi our using new `bash` command from Windows 10.

+## Actions

+One action is available : use the sword on any Glass block (on footpath for example) to pause/unpause autowalk.
+On raspberry pi : use punch (right click), on Minetest use left button but do not break the block.

 # WIP dev Zone